email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 Highlights: the historical centres of Pavia, Piacenza and Parma, the natural park of the River Ticino, Chiaravalle Abbey, quiet walks among fields and typical rural houses Terrain characteristics: paths, white roads and secondary roads Trekking altitude: the tour take place in a completely flat area with an altitude a little over the sea level; average duration of each day between 4h and 7h

-INCLUDED: accommodation in hotel**/*** , hostels, and agriturismo in double rooms with private facilities; bed & breakfast service; 6 dinners; luggage transfer; eventual transfer as described in the program; detailed description of the route and informative material.
+INCLUDED: accommodation in hotel**/*** , hostels, and agriturismo in double rooms with private facilities; bed & breakfast service; luggage transfer; eventual transfer as described in the program; detailed description of the route and informative material.

 GETTING TO GARLASCO: Nearest airport: Milano Linate (57 km), Milano Malpensa (91 km), Bergamo – Orio al Serio (104 km), Turin – Caselle (164 km)Nearest train station: Garlasco